owlcs/ore-framework/README.md

 * **execReasoner**: starts off the reasoner (to be provided by each system submission, though an example one is included)
 * **execExamples**: performs a test run of a reasoner on the example ontology supplied

-All of these components were tested in Mac OS X (v10.8.5) and Fedora, running (respectively) Oracle Java v1.7 and v1.6, and Apache Ant 1.8.2.
+All of these components were tested in Mac OS X v10.8.5 (Mountain Lion) and Fedora v11 (Leonidas), running Oracle Java v1.7 and OpenJDK v1.6, and Apache Ant v1.8.2 and v1.7.1, respectively.
+The 2013 competition was ran on a cluster of machines running the mentioned Fedora release.

 usage